my1396/Econ-Study/_posts/2024-02-18-Norsk-Struktur.md

 Q: Should I take one clear side?
 Or should I comment on both?

-A: You **do not need** to write both pros and cons if the task is to argue for your opinion.
-We recommend that you only argue for one viewpoint, since including counterarguments can make it harder to structure the text.
+A: You **do not have to** to write both pros and cons if the task is to argue for your opinion.
+It is up to personal choice which side you choose.

+> My personal strategy is to first *choose the side you think is easier to argue for*, write 2 points to suppot it, then 1 point to argue against it.
+>
+> This way you can show that you have considered both sides.
+>
+> End with a conclusion to restate your opinion.

 --------------------------------------------------------------------------------